vishnu701/ID-Card-Generator/README.md

 # ID-Card-Generator

-This Generator creates an ID-Card with photo.
+This Generator creates an ID-Card including photo of the user using python.
 This uses OpenCV for capturing images and Pillow for additional graphics

 ## Dependencies